 If you are unsure what caused the false alarm, reach out to your security provider.
 They can help you properly operate the system—again, knowing the ins and outs of how your security system works can reduce false alarms.

 At Bay Alarm, we know false alarms can happen.
 That’s why we offer live alarm monitoring and video verification—our monitoring agents work 24/7, always ready to act when they receive an alarm alert.
 They will work to determine if an alarm is a false alarm, and if it is, cancel police dispatch.
-Contact us today to hear more about our alarm verification services and learn how our security has been helping protect people just like you for over 70 years!
+Contact us today to hear more about our alarm verification services and learn how our security has been helping protect people just like you for 75 years!